On Public Scholarship and Independent Study

 Institutional affiliation and intellectual independence represent distinct configurations of scholarly labor.
 Each shapes the conditions under which inquiry unfolds without determining its substance.

-Throughout intellectual history, scholars have moved between these conditions, at times holding institutional appointments and at other times pursuing independent study.
+Throughout intellectual history, scholars have moved between institutional and independent configurations, at times holding formal appointments and at other times pursuing independent study.
 The substance of their contributions has depended less on configuration than on the depth, coherence, and durability of their work.
-Institutional affiliation and independence do not represent opposing identities; they describe environments within which intellectual formation occurs.
+Institutional affiliation and independence do not represent opposing identities.
+They describe environments within which intellectual formation occurs, each carrying distinct structural advantages and distinct demands.

 VI.
 Public Thought in the Technological Era